Contact Dean Lawson, Program Director

 Phone: (802) 651-5937

-In addition to taking classes and living in a new place, studying abroad is an opportunity to confront your own assumptions, meet new people, embrace curiosity and gain a richer understanding of the world through truly realizing what it means to see from a global perspective.
-Our Office of International Education will work with you to ensure all credits transfer and fulfill requirements for your major.
-Plus, as you can see below, our Champlain Dublin and Montreal programs allow a seamless transition thanks to built-in curriculums for major-specific classes.
+In addition to exploring a new place, studying abroad is an ideal opportunity to meet new people, embrace curiosity, and gain a richer understanding of the world by truly realizing what it means to see from a global perspective.

 Students will work with both OIE and their Program Director, Dean Lawson (firstname.lastname@example.org) to select courses that relate to their major: